DancingPumpkin65/landing-page/README.md

 - **Performance Optimized:** Minimized repaints and optimized animations

 ## License
-This project is open-source.
-Feel free to use and modify it!
+This project is licensed under the MIT `License`.
+See the LICENSE file for details.